pavankalyan75699/Elevate-labs-internship-task-2/README.md

 - Python
 - VS Code / Terminal
->> And finally add the terminal output for better understanding of the output and their functionality.
+>> And finally add the  screenshot of the terminal output for better understanding of the output and their functionality.